Motivation for these Maps

 Purple

-- The site where a relocated depot was originally sited
+The site where a relocated depot was originally situated

 One